 Planning a perfect Cornish wedding is no mean feat.
 From drawing up the guest list to sending out invitations, finding a venue, an officiant, wedding dress, cake, food and drinks, it can be a lot for anyone to handle.
 An increasing number of couples are opting for micro weddings instead.
-This is further encouraged by the fact that this pandemic seems to still be raging and we might have to find a way to live with smaller gatherings.
 So, if you’re considering a micro wedding, whether you are on a budget, or you want a unique and intimate wedding, you are not alone.
 Lots of other couples have the same idea, so here are some tips on planning your perfect micro wedding.

 But first, let me share a bit with you about micro weddings:

 A micro wedding is like a regular wedding but on a smaller scale.
 Usually hosting less than 30 guests, micro weddings are intimate affairs.
 They provide an option somewhere between an elopement and a traditional wedding.
 Fewer hassles, cost-saving, creativity and flexibility, all form part of the attraction of a micro wedding.
 They usually involve classic wedding features like a wedding dress, a cake and flowers, but on a smaller scale than big traditional weddings.

 Below are some tips to help you when planning your micro wedding

 Perhaps the most significant advantage of a micro wedding, is that it cuts down on expenses.
 Spending less for some couples may mean that they can afford something else, like a honeymoon trip or a car with the money saved.
 Some other couples could opt for quality over quantity and choose aspects of their wedding where they can splurge with the savings.
 With fewer guests, such a couple may decide to go lavish on gourmet food or expensive wine.